Jonathan Schofield continues his Manchester history series with stories from the 18th and 19th centuries

 During his sermon Clarkson said: ‘If, then, we oppress the stranger, and if, we find that he is a person of the same passions and feelings as ourselves, we are certainly breaking, by means of the prosecution of the slave-trade, that fundamental principle of Christianity, which says, that we shall not do that unto another, which we wish should not be done unto ourselves.
 We come into the temple of God; we fall prostrate before him; we pray to him, that he will have mercy upon us.
 But how shall he have mercy upon us, who have had no mercy upon others!
 How shall he deliver us from evil, who are daily invading the right of the injured African, and heaping misery on his head!’

-Clarkson was a Quaker who was part of a growing campaign involved in removing the stain of the slave trade.
+Clarkson was part of a growing campaign involved in removing the stain of the slave trade.
 Other famous campaigners included William Wilberforce.
 It was Clarkson’s decision to discover the dreadful facts of the trade by visiting the slaving ports of the UK that provided clear and terrible evidence for the abolition of the trade.
 This happened in 1807, although possession of slaves in the British Empire wasn’t abolished until 1833.
 Prior to visiting Manchester Clarkson had visited Liverpool where he’d received numerous death threats, before escaping an actual attempt on his life.

 This first petition organised through brave radicals such as Mr Walker, Mr Phillips and Mr Bayley, was signed by more than 10,000 people, close to half the adult population of the town at the time.
 It was a proud moment for burgeoning Manchester.

 The American Civil War starved Lancashire and it was the Union's fault